pjshi23/azurerm/README.md

 Note: This is not an official Microsoft library, just some REST wrappers to make it easier to call the Azure REST API.
 For the official Microsoft Azure library for Python please go here: <a href="https://github.com/Azure/azure-sdk-for-python">https://github.com/Azure/azure-sdk-for-python</a>.

-## Installation
-1. pip install azurerm
-2. To start using, follow the instructions below on authenticating a service principal with Azure Resource Manager.

-## Using azurerm
-To use this library (and in general to access Azure Resource Manager from a program) you need to register your application with Azure and create a "Service Principal" (an application equivalent of a user).
-Once you've done this you'll have 3 pieces of information: A tenant ID, an application ID, and an application secret.
-You will use these to create an authentication token.
-For more information on how to get this information go here: <a href ="https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/">Authenticating a service principal with Azure Resource Manager</a>.
-See also: <a href="https://msftstack.wordpress.com/2016/01/05/azure-resource-manager-authentication-with-python/">Azure Resource Manager REST calls from Python</a>.
-Make sure you create a service principal with sufficient access rights, like "Contributor", not "Reader".

-A more detailed set of **azurerm** programming examples can be found here: <a href="https://github.com/gbowerman/azurerm/blob/master/examples.md">azurerm Python library programming examples</a>.
-For even more examples look at the <a href="https://github.com/gbowerman/azurerm/tree/master/examples">azurerm examples library</a>.

-See also the unit test suite which is new but the goal is to expand it to test every function: <a href="https://github.com/gbowerman/azurerm/tree/master/test">test</a>

 #### Example to list Azure subscriptions, create a Resource Group, list Resource Groups
 ```